Email FacebookTwitterMenu burgerClose thin

 Tips for Managing Your Taxes

 • Let’s say you’ve already spent your settlement by the time tax season comes along.
 In this case, you’ll have to dip into your savings or borrow money to pay your tax bill.
-A financial advisor can help you create a financial plan to avoid that situation.
+A financial advisor can potentially help you create a financial plan to avoid that situation.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • There’s no better way to ensure your taxes are in good shape than to plan ahead.
 This is especially true if you end up owing the government.
 Use SmartAsset’s income tax calculator to learn more.